-Range: Select 1 for HDMI output, or select 2 for DVI-I output.
+Range 1-2: If you want the OSD to be sent to one specific output, select 1 for HDMI output, or select 2 for DVI-I output.
+Make sure you connect a monitor to the corresponding video output connector.

-Example: Video OSD Output: 1
+Example: Video OSD Output: Auto